Reopening guideline recommendations & Resources by industry

 - Non-bar seating in outdoor areas may be used for customer seating.
 Customers must be seated at a table.

 - No condiments on the table

 - Must use disposable or digital menus that can be sanitized

 Reduce seating capacities to allow for a minimum of 6 ft. between each seated group/party of guests, , although shielding may be used if unable to maintain proper distancing between tables.

 Don’t use shared tables among multiple parties unless the seats can be arranged to maintain six feet of distance between parties.

 Spacing must also allow for physical distancing from areas outside of the facility’s control (i.e. such that pedestrians on a sidewalk can pass with at least six feet of distance to customer).

 Ensure maximum occupancy limits for indoor and outdoor areas are posted and enforced.
 Maximum occupancy, to include all customers and employees at the facility, is calculated using the following two methods.
 The more restrictive number must be used.

-Method 1.
-Limit to 50% of stated fire code maximum occupancy or 24 people per 1,000 square feet if there is no applicable fire code maximum occupancy.
-When no fire code number is available for outdoor dining, the 24 people per 1,000 square feet number should be applied.
+- Method 1.
+Limit indoor occupancy to 25% of stated fire code maximum occupancy.
+When no fire code number is available for outdoor dining, occupancy of up to 25 people per 1,000 square feet number is allowed.